RhettRautsaw/MitoSIS/README.md

 Manually add your additional or custom sequences to the fasta and the identifer/taxa information to the `.sp` file.

 ### `fasta+sp` Format
 Each fasta sequences must have unique identifiers (similar to Genbank Accession Numbers) and those identifiers must match in the tab-delimited taxa id file.
+Ensure to not have descriptions in the fasta header (i.e., no spaces " " in the header, only the sequence id).

 {ReferenceDB}.fasta
 ```